storydrivendevelopment/.github/README.md

+.github is a special repository

-the ./profile/readme.md is used as homepage
+./profile/readme.md is used as homepage for github/storydrivendevelopment